gameontext/sample-room-java/README.md

 ### Testing

 You can write two types of tests: unit and integration tests.
 The unit tests will use the maven-surefire-plugin to run any tests found in packages that include "unit" in their name.
+The integration tests will:
+1. Start a Liberty server
+2. Use the maven-failsafe-plugin to run any tests with in packages that include "it" in their names
+3. Stop the Liberty server
-The integration tests will start a Liberty server before using the maven-failsafe-plugin to run any tests with in pacakges that include "it" in their names before then stopping the Liberty server.
-As integration tests are longer running then can be skipped by providing the skipTests flag: `mvn install -DskipTests`.
+As integration tests are longer running they can be skipped by providing the skipTests flag: `mvn install -DskipTests`.

 ### Build phases